jamescalixto/kenken-solver/README.md

 Puzzles are specified as a series of cages, in any order, separated by whitespace characters.

-Cages are specified in the following format:q
+Cages are specified in the following format:

 ```text
 [target][operation] [cell1] [cell2] ... [cellX]